Written By Jeff Quibell, P.Eng.

 UBC Okanagan, Kelowna, BC.
 In collaboration with UBC – Okanagan, Falcon has delivered a series of guest lectures for 4th-year mechanical engineering students as they prepare to launch their careers.
 The lectures focused on practical (beyond the textbook) aspects of delivering high-performance HVAC energy systems.
 Falcon’s Don Poole, Hayley Shearer, and Jeff Quibell gave a lecture series focused on practical aspects of HVAC design, practical applications of energy modelling, and a hands-on discussion of the merits and limitations of geoexchange energy systems.

 Vancouver Island University, Nanaimo, BC.
 In collaboration with Vancouver Island University, Falcon teamed up with the Earth Science Department of VIU to engage with students and the public.
-For the past four years, Jeff Quibell has delivered annual guest lectures to the upper-year geology students and a public lecture on the topic of Vancouver Island University’s unique Minewater Geoexchange System low-carbon district energy system.
+For the past four years, Jeff Quibell has delivered annual guest lectures to upper-year geology students and a public lecture on the topic of Vancouver Island University’s unique Minewater Geoexchange System low-carbon district energy system.

 Okanagan College, Kelowna, BC.
 Falcon’s Don Poole is a born teacher.
 When not mentoring young engineers and technologists at Falcon, Don can be found at Okanagan College as a liaison instructor.
 He’s currently on hiatus from the College now as he doubles down on his teaching at Falcon.
 He specializes in conveying lessons learned “the hard way.”